Judge says Trump must pay $110,000 fine, meet other conditions to purge contempt | Law-Order

 Michael Madaio, a lawyer for Trump, said the statement was not meant to imply that Trump did not post on social media.
 Alina Habba, another Trump lawyer, said Trump did not use direct messaging on Twitter and that his tweets were not relevant to the investigation.
 "Everything relevant to the (attorney general's) subpoena has been produced," Habba said.

-The judge gave Trump until May 20 to comply with the additional conditions, or else the contempt order could be restored.
-The conditions include submitting affidavits from his personal assistant and others familiar with his record-keeping practices, details on practices for retaining and destroying documents, and the completion of a report by a third-party firm hired to search the Trump Organization's records.
+The judge gave Trump until May 20 to comply with the additional conditions, or else the contempt order could be restored and the fine reinstated retroactively.
+The conditions include having a third-party firm that has been hired to search the Trump Organization's records submit a report about Trump's compliance with the subpoena.

+Engoron also asked for affidavits from several Trump Organization employees and lawyers, as well as a sworn statement from a Trump assistant about how the assistant handled Trump's documents.
+Once Trump pays the fine, the funds will be held in escrow pending his appeal of the contempt order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)